qmmr/Simple-Sass-and-CoffeeScript-Project-Starter/readme.md

 	grunt watch

 As soon as you save a Sass or CoffeeScript file, it will automatically compile, and be placed within the parent directory.
 Have fun.

+There's also testing support.
+If you don't follow TDD, feel free to delete the `app/tests` directory.
+Otherwise, it's setup to work with [Testem](https://github.com/airportyh/testem) and Chai (and Should.js).
+If you've never used Testem before, it's a test runner that works with most popular JavaScript test frameworks, such as Jasmine and Mocha.

+To install Testem, run:

+	npm install testem -g

+And then run `testem` to execute your tests.
+You can edit the configuration by opening `testem.json`.
+Bu default, it automatically looks for CoffeeScript files that follow the `app/tests/*Test.coffee' pattern.